Skip to main content

 An employee with PCOS might require accommodations such as access to nutritional guidance that is appropriate for insulin resistance, flexibility in exercise requirements to account for days of severe symptoms, and a focus on health metrics beyond weight, such as improvements in energy levels or reductions in inflammatory markers.

 Because PCOS is a recognized endocrine disorder that can substantially limit major life activities like reproduction and endocrine function, it falls squarely within the scope of conditions that may require ADA accommodations in the workplace.
-A wellness program that penalizes this employee for her body’s genetically and hormonally driven resistance to is fundamentally discriminatory.
+A wellness program that penalizes this employee for her body’s genetically and hormonally driven resistance to weight loss is fundamentally discriminatory.

 When a wellness program’s metrics target the symptoms of a disease, it ceases to be a tool for health and becomes a system of judgment.